harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         }
     }

-We don't have to know so much about format and rules of this file.
-But, it's suggested to have a basic understanding of migrations.
-In the same Package Manager Console, we write **Update-Database** command in order to apply the new migration to database.
-After updating, we can see that **PbPersons table** is added to database.
+We don't have to know too much about the format or rules of this file, but it's suggested to have a basic understanding of migrations.
+In the same Package Manager Console, we run the **Update-Database** command in order to apply the new migration to the database.
+After updating, we can see that the **PbPersons table** is added to database.

 <img src="images/phonebook-tables-spa.png" alt="Phonebook tables" class="img-thumbnail" />

-But this new table is empty.
+For now, the new table is empty.
 In ASP.NET Zero, there are some classes to fill initial data for users and settings:

 <img src="images/aspnet-core-ef-seed-1.png" alt="Seed folders" class="img-thumbnail" />

-So, we can add a separated class to fill some people to database as shown below:
+So, we can add a separate class to populate some people in the database as shown below:

     namespace Acme.PhoneBookDemo.Migrations.Seed.Host